LPMP/LPMP/doc/Lifted-Disjoint-Paths.md

 ## Lifted Disjoint Paths

 ### Problem
 Lifted Disjoint Paths problem was introduced in [1].
 Its original implementation including example input files is available here [LifT_Solver](https://github.com/AndreaHor/LifT_Solver).
+Here, we provide an new approximate solver introduced in [2].

 ### Compilation and Running